hanpari/sovereign/source/02/066_scapegoat.md

 There was an unusual activity within Simone's frontal lobe: a distinct sparkle, streamlined to Simone's optic nerves and irises, rendering them almost dark blue with bulging retinal blood vessels.

 "You are my best friend, Khamal, aren't you?"
-Simona asked in a weird intonation, a priest singing monotonous litany.
+Simona asked in a weird intonation, like a priest singing monotonous litany.

 Hypnotized, Zhutra was not able to snap out of her demanding sight, attracted as a cobra to a fakir's flute.